 Don't lift anything over 15 pounds until all the pain is gone.
 Use a back brace if prescribed.
 When you do lift, use safe lifting technique.

-Follow up with your healthcare provider in 1 week or as advised.
+Follow up with your healthcare provider in one week or as advised.

 Call your healthcare provider right away if any of the following occur: